 He was a cyclist and surfer, kind of quiet until he’d pop up with either something really snarky or really profound.
-He knew I was a student at a local Bible college, and every once in a while he would challenge me on things he had heard about God.
+Being my manager, he knew I was a student at a local Bible college, and every once in a while he would challenge me on things he had heard about God.
 He didn’t seem to think much of my faith, but like I said: he was hard to figure out.

 One night, the store was insanely slow…we were literally the only two people in it for almost two hours.
 I was just preparing myself for a Really Boring Shift when he said, out of the blue: “Why are you always so happy?”

 That one caught me off-guard.
 I’m not exactly a depressive person, but I’m not the stereotypical “happy-peppy-uppy” type of girl, either.
 I like to have fun and get silly, but I also tend to be pretty realistic about things.
-I was kind of speechless and stammered through something…I don’t even remember what I said.
+That left me kind of speechless and I stammered through something…I don’t even remember what I said.